-The first two weeks consisted of studying the book of CEH Certified Ethical Hacker All-in-One Exam Guide, Fourth Edition.
-I bought this book in late 2020, when CEH v10 was the latest version.
+The first two weeks consisted of studying the book CEH Certified Ethical Hacker All-in-One Exam Guide, Fourth Edition.
+I bought this book in late 2020 when CEH v10 was the latest version.
 However, this study guide misses some information that is needed for v11.
-I would advise to look for a study guide that includes the topics that are added in CEH v11.
+I would advise you to look for a study guide that includes the topics that are added in CEH v11.

 I studied the parts that were missing from the study guide by searching for them online.

-For me, the best way of studying is doing a lot of practice exams to get a good grip of the study content and a general understanding of the way exam questions work.
+For me, the best way of studying is doing a lot of practice exams to get a good grip on the study content and a general understanding of the way exam questions work.
 Doing practice exams forces you to use active recall, an efficient learning strategy.
-The study material I used were CEH v10 and v11 practice exams from Boson.
+The study material I used was CEH v10 and v11 practice exams from Boson.

 While studying, a nice surprise hit me.
 One week before my exam, I received a free upgrade to Boson practice exams for CEH v11.
 This practice exam bundle contained 375 exam questions, divided into 3 exams.

-What was excellent, the CEH v11 practice questions from Boson were very familiar to the questions asked in the CEH v11 exam.
+What was excellent, was the CEH v11 practice questions from Boson were very similar to the questions asked in the CEH v11 exam.
 Therefore, I would strongly recommend using the Boson practice questions as preparation for your CEH exam.

 Taking the exam

 I took the CEH exam on location.
-As I’m a morning person, I scheduled my exam on Monday at 9:30 in the morning.
-This gave me the opportunity to study all weekend to be fully prepared for the exam.
+As I’m a morning person, I scheduled my exam for Monday at 9:30 in the morning.
+This allowed me to study all weekend to be fully prepared for the exam.
 Some general tips that work well for me: